IBM/icp4d-telco-monitor-models-with-wml-openscale/README.md

 * Make sure to set the location to `Dallas`, select the appropriate plan and hit Create.
 * Go to your [IBM Cloud Dashboard](https://cloud.ibm.com/)
 * Click on `resources>services` select your Watson Studio Service and click on `Get Started`.
+* Create a new Project as shown below-

   ![](doc/src/gif/Create_Project.gif)